 The security requirements include security functional requirements and hardening requirements (ref.
 5.2.1).
 Since SECAM tasks include Basic Vulnerability Testing, basic vulnerability testing requirements are also included in security requirements of a SCAS.
 The types of the security requirements are same as in TR 33.916[2].

-5.2.5.1.1 Level of detail of security requirements

 The three types of the levels of detail for security requirements in clause 5.2.3.1.1 of TR 33.916[2] and the relationship between these levels are generic and are also applicable to describe the level of detail of security requirements for a GVNP.

 5.2.5.2 Incorporation of security requirements from existing 3GPP and ETSI specifications in current releases

-According to GVNP model and threat analysis, the categories of security functional requirements can also include the following category extension to the three categories in clause 5.2.3.2 of TR 33.916[2]:
+According to GVNP model and threat analysis, the categories of potential security functional requirements can also include the following category extension to the three categories in clause 5.2.3.2 of TR 33.916[2]:

 Security functional requirements related to virtualization layer, hardware and resource isolation, among others, which may be identified in 3GPP TR 33.848[9] and ETSI specifications.